 Our concentrated portfolios allow for deep knowledge of our companies and the unique contexts within which they operate.
 We have eschewed a box-ticking approach to ESG, instead developing a proprietary ESG monitoring system built into our centralised database to ensure ESG and financial metrics are considered alongside one another.
 This system provides a framework for continual ESG assessments and enables us to track the ESG performance of each portfolio company against defined ESG metrics.
-We conduct extensive in-house research on each of our companies, assessing corporate governance practices and analysing impacts and dependencies on the environment and society and the extent to which these are being effectively managed.
+We conduct extensive in-house research on each of our companies, assessing corporate governance practices and analysing impacts and dependencies on the environment and society and the extent to which these are being effectively managed which provides an important perspective in our fundamental analysis of the long-term value creation potential of companies.
 We also carefully monitor any controversies associated with our universe, supported by ISS Norms Based Research.